 The Heart of Our Mission

 As individuals, each of us has our own personal beliefs, opinions, traditions, cultural backgrounds, and experience.
-Our focus is on the reality of the ecological crisis our sacrament is affected by today.
+However, our common focus is to find positive and collaborative solutions to the ecological crisis facing the sacrament peyote today.
 Just as we are devoted to supporting each other in ceremony, we support each other in our organizational mission, each with our own perspective and talents.
-Our diversity strengthens our commonality and informs our understanding that no person, organization, governmental agency, nation, or nationality can own peyote.
-And likewise, none of these alone can reverse the trends that threaten it.
+Our diversity strengthens our mission with the understanding that we can not accomplish our mission alone and reverse the trends that threaten the sacrament peyote and its native habitat.

-Our appreciation for how peyote manifests blessings in our lives gives us reason to care for something more sacred than our own opinions.
-It is by wisdom through prayer that our elders continue to advise us to stay behind the medicine.
-As much as we live that teaching is how far we’re able to progress in this prayer based work.
-Therefore, we are inviting of others who wish to learn more about the challenges and potential remedies for the wellbeing of the medicine, peyote, Lophophora williamsii.
+Our appreciation for how the sacrament peyote manifests blessings in each of our lives is a conscious responsibility to care and take action.
+The wisdom and prayers by our elders as advise to stay behind the medicine, is how this prayer based work is manifesting and evolving.
+Therefore, we are inviting you to learn about the challenges and potential remedies for the wellbeing of the sacrament peyote, “Lophophora williamsii”.

 Because of time, resource, and policy constraints, we make it our priority to primarily serve established Native American Church chapters and their membership.
 However, in our educational mission, we are not motived to draw lines around the sacred peyote by division of social, religious, gender, political, or racial distinctions.
 This is to say that, just as the medicine welcomed our own sincere interest, we welcome yours.
 If you’re serious about learning more, assisting the program, or spreading the word of support, we invite you to contact us.